-1. Using the wrong word (e.g., stone instead of table).
+1. Using the wrong word (e.g., stone instead of a table).

 2. Struggling to perform job responsibilities.

-3. Trouble following a series of steps just instructed with.
+3. Trouble following a series of steps just instructed.

-4. Violent screaming with partner or any one.
+4. Violent screaming with a partner or anyone.

-5. Always loosing things and then finding them at the strangest places.
+5. Always losing things and then finding them in the strangest places.

 6. Forgetting what one ate for dinner and no amount of jogging helps.